RECIPES:

 Instructions:

 • Bring a large pot of water to a boil.
+Prep a bowl of water filled with ice water.
 Add the ramps and blanch until bright green and the leaves have wilted, about 30 seconds.

-• Squeeze as much water from the ramps as possible, drying with paper towels.
+• Add to the ice water to stop the cooking process.
+Drain and squeeze as much water from the ramps as possible, drying with paper towels.

 Notes: